bitcrowd/carbonite/README.md

 ### Add Postgrex type for `xid8`

-To load Postgres' `xid8` 64-bit type, we need to tell Postgrex to cast it to an Elixir integer.
+To load PostgreSQL's `xid8` 64-bit type, we need to tell Postgrex to cast it to an Elixir integer.

 ```elixir
 # lib/my_app/postgrex_types.ex